Searching for leptophilic composite asymmetric dark sector at $e^+e^-$ colliders: Introduction

-Collider searches for leptophilic scalar mediators resemble searches of slepton in supersymmetry models when dark hadrons inside dark jets escape detection at LHC and LEP~\cite{ATLAS:2019lff,CMS:2020bfa,CMS:2022syk,CMS:2024gyw,ATLAS:2024fub,Fox:2011fx}.
-We therefore rescale existing slepton constraints to these mediators.
+Collider searches for leptophilic scalar mediators resemble searches of slepton in supersymmetry models when dark hadrons inside dark jets escape detection at {the LHC and} LEP~\cite{ATLAS:2019lff,CMS:2020bfa,CMS:2022syk,CMS:2024gyw,ATLAS:2024fub,Fox:2011fx}.
+We{, therefore,} rescale existing slepton constraints to these mediators.
 While collision energies exceeding the dark confinement scale $\Lambda_d$ can produce dark showers, the intensity of showering depends critically on energy: higher energies generate denser parton showers.
-At low-energy $e^+e^-$ colliders such as $B$-factories, sparse dark showers enable tracking of individual displaced dark pions and kinematic reconstruction.
+At low-energy $e^+e^-$ colliders such as $B$ {factories}, sparse dark showers enable tracking of individual displaced dark pions and kinematic reconstruction.
 Similar approaches have been studied for the dark photon mediator~\cite{Bernreuther:2022jlj}, though signatures differ fundamentally from this work.
-Conversely, at high-energy $e^+e^-$ colliders (CEPC, FCC-ee, ILC), dense dark showers necessitate identification of displaced, collimated lepton jets rather than individual dark pions~\cite{Zhang:2021orr}.
-When dark jets become undetectable, mono-photon signatures~\cite{Liu:2019ogn} become relevant.
+Conversely, at high-energy $e^+e^-$ colliders {[Circular Electron Positron Collider(CEPC), Future Circular Collider-electron-positron(FCC-ee), and ILC]}, dense dark showers necessitate identification of displaced, collimated lepton jets rather than individual dark pions~\cite{Zhang:2021orr}.
+When dark jets become undetectable, {monophoton} signatures~\cite{Liu:2019ogn} become relevant.
 This work establishes complementary coverage of parameter space through these distinct search strategies.

-This paper is structured as follows: Section~\ref{sec:model} reviews simplified leptophilic composite ADM models.
+This paper is structured as follows: {Sec.}~\ref{sec:model} reviews simplified leptophilic composite ADM models.
 Section~\ref{sec:constraint} examines existing collider constraints.
-Novel dark shower signatures at $B$-factories and CEPC are explored in Sections~\ref{sec:Babar} and~\ref{sec:CEPC}, respectively.
+Novel dark shower signatures at $B$ {factories} and Higgs factories are explored in {Secs.}~\ref{sec:Babar} and~\ref{sec:CEPC}, respectively.
 Section~\ref{sec:conclusion} presents our conclusions and future research directions.